Talk to yourself like you would to someone you love

 Confidence doesn’t upload just like that you know.
 Love for yourself doesn’t come with a mere snap of the fingers.
 I have taught myself to focus on confidence.
 I have changed the way I think about myself with loving words.
 I needed to be loved by myself first.
 And so should you.
 Tell yourself today that you look good.
 Out loud.
 Tell yourself that you are sweet and lovely and sexy.
 Embellish it.
 Grovel a little.
 Woo yourself for a minute.
 You’ll find strength in doing so.
 Promise.

 As for me, I like pretty people.
 I like how the Kims and queens of the world take me on a short flight to glamour land.
-I’d be happy with a 5th of her butt and a 23rd of her closet but I am perfectly fine without it.
-I understand now that it was my confidence that needed to grow and not my butt or wardrobe.
+I’d be happy with a 5th of her ass and a 23rd of her closet but I am perfectly fine without it.
+I understand now that it was my confidence that needed to grow and not my ass or wardrobe.

 Sending you a bucket full of pretty KKW all the way from here to wherever you are.